What does the Living Wage mean to you?

 Calculating an “average” housing cost is difficult because many leases are not advertised and thus not trackable.
 Among the data we have access to, there is also wide variability in rental costs that depends on:

-• Landlords choosing to rent for less than maximum market value for various reasons
+• Landlords choosing to rent for less than the maximum market value for various reasons;

-Because rent is such a significant expense, small changes in the number we choose for average rent mean big changes in the calculated living wage.
+Because rent is such a significant expense, small changes in average rent mean big changes in the calculated living wage.
 For example, a $200 decrease in average monthly rent results in a $1 decrease in the living wage.

 Piloting of Living Wages for other household types